threefoldtech/info_grid/src/getstarted/ssh_guide/ssh_guide.md

     ```
     * Save in default location
     * Write a password (optional)
-* To see the public key, write
+* To see the public key, write in the terminal
   * ```
     sudo cat ~/.ssh/id_rsa.pub
     ```